Iranian hunter-gatherers: West Asia

-The later Chalcolithic Iranians are modeled to have formed from a merger of local Neolithic Iranians and a Neolithic Levantin-like source population, as well as additional Caucasus hunter-gatherer-like geneflow.
+The later Chalcolithic Iranians are modeled to have formed from a merger of local Neolithic Iranians and a Neolithic Levantine-like source population, as well as additional Caucasus hunter-gatherer-like geneflow.
 Chalcolithic Iranians can be modeled to derive c.
 80% of their ancestry from a Neolithic Iranian-like group and c.
 20% from a Neolithic Levantine-like group (which itself carried Neolithic Anatolian and Natufian components).
 Alternatively, they can be modeled as two-way admixture between c.
 87% CHG-like and 13% Neolithic Levantine-like, or as three-way admixture between c.
 17% Iranian hunter-gatherers, 63% CHG-like, and 20% Neolithic Levantine-like.

 During the Late Neolithic/Early Chalcolithic period they formed a cline stretching from Western Anatolia along the lowlands of the Southern Caucasus to the Zagros mountains, reaching as far as to Southern Central Asia, as well as southwards to the Southern Levant.
 This cline was primarily characterized by expansive Anatolian and Iranian-like ancestries and secondarily by the spread of Levantine-like ancestry.
 Chalcolithic Iranian groups had a wide impact on Chalcolithic Anatolians and Bronze Age Levantine groups, contributing 33% and 44% ancestry respectively.

 A Neolithic Iranian-like contribution is needed in models for modern Middle Eastern and certain Eastern African populations.
 This geneflow may have happened primarily via an admixed population from the Mesopotamia.

 Neolithic Iranians represent a better source of geneflow among most West Asian populations when compared against Caucasus hunter-gatherers.